Transylvania Colony: The Transylvania Company

 Treaty of Sycamore Shoals (a.k.a.
-Treaty of Watauga)
+Watauga Treaties)

 In March 1775, Richard Henderson and Daniel Boone met with more than 1,200 Cherokee at Sycamore Shoals (present day Elizabethton in northeastern Tennessee).
 Present were Cherokee leaders such as Attakullakulla and Oconostota.
-With the Treaty of Sycamore Shoals, Henderson purchased all the land lying between the Cumberland River, the Cumberland Mountains, and the Kentucky River, and situated south of the Ohio River on March 14, 1775.
+With five grant deeds that constituted the Treaty of Sycamore Shoals, Henderson purchased all the land lying between the Cumberland River, the Cumberland Mountains, and the Kentucky River, and situated south of the Ohio River on March 14, 1775.
+Some adjacent land to the southeast, in Virginia and North Carolina, was also purchased.
 The land thus delineated, 20 million acres (81,000 km2), encompassed an area half the size of present-day Kentucky.

 Henderson and his partners probably believed that a recent British legal opinion, the Pratt–Yorke opinion, had made such purchases legal.
 In fact, the Transylvania Company's purchase was in violation of both Virginia and North Carolina law, as well as the Royal Proclamation of 1763, which prohibited private purchase of American Indian land and the establishment of any non-Crown sanctioned colony.

-Indian treaties were disavowed by some of the chiefs.
-A minor Cherokee chief, Dragging Canoe, refused to sign, endorse, or obey the Treaty of Sycamore Shoals although his father, Attakullakulla, apparently signed.
-Dragging Canoe left the Sycamore Shoals treaty grounds and took those who were loyal to him and his way of thinking into southeastern Tennessee, near present day Chattanooga.
+The treaty was disavowed by some of the chiefs.
+A dissident Cherokee chief, Dragging Canoe, refused to sign, endorse, or obey the Treaty of Sycamore Shoals, declaring that "it is bloody ground, and will be dark and difficult to settle".
+It would prove to be prophetic, and subsequently Kentucky came to be referred to by the sardonic phrase, dark and bloody ground.
+Dragging Canoe left the Sycamore Shoals treaty grounds and took those who were loyal to him and his way of thinking into southeastern Tennessee, near present-day Chattanooga.
 This group came to be called the "Chickamauga" after the nearby creek of the same name.
 Dragging Canoe and this group went on to become the chief protagonists of the Cherokee-American wars.